BoredDevHQ/facetrack/README.md

 # facetrack

-A Simplearduino project that uses the camera (python script) to turn coordinates into degrees for servos attached to an arduino.
+A Simple Arduino project that uses the camera (python script) to turn coordinates into degrees for servos attached to an arduino.

 ## Hardware Requirements